section-engineering-education/engineering-education/content/articles/angular-output-and-input-decorator/index.md

 In the above example, we've both the parent (which acts as the child component context) and child component.
 For these two components to communicate to each other, we need both the @Ouput and @Input decorators provided by Angular.

 Now, these two decorators have distinct functions:

-1. @Ouput - A decorator that lets the child component communicate with the parent component.
+1. @Ouput - A decorator that lets the child component communicates with the parent component.
-2. @Input - A decorator that allows the parent to communicate with the child component.
+2. @Input - A decorator that allows the parent to communicates with the child component.

 ### Exploring child components
 In this section, we're exploring how to create a link between the parent and the child component.
 Let's get started by following the instructions below: